Garlic Mashed Potatoes Recipe

-There are a couple of things about mashed potatoes that are, in my opinion, irrefutable truths.
+There are a couple of things about mashed potatoes that are, in my opinion, solid facts:

 - Mashed potatoes are not just for holidays.

-- Mashed potatoes are as as easy to make as they are to enjoy.
+- They are as as easy to make as they are to enjoy.

-- Wooden soon or something to stir and mash, like a table fork.
+- Wooden spoon or something to stir and mash, like a table fork.